 Set a Realistic Timescale for the Work

-Of course, you will want to impress your new client as a freelancer, but the important thing to remember is that you should always be realistic with your timescales.
+Of course, you will want to impress your new client as an online freelancer, but the important thing to remember is that you should always be realistic with your timescales.

 If it is going to take you three weeks, tell them three weeks.
 Maybe even four.
 That way, when it takes less time, you are going to impress them.

 If it takes longer, this can lead to payment disputes.
 It will never be good news for you or your business.
 Give yourself that extra time to be sure you can fulfill the workload.

 Simply because the work takes time, and it can cause you much more work than you will want to do.